![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Services

-We use environmentally friendly methods to physically remove stinging insects, leaving little to no damage to the surrounding areas.
-We take pride in providing safe organic / pesticide free removal services to help protect natures pollinaters!
+We use eco-friendly bee nest removal methods to physically remove stinging insects, leaving little to no damage to the surrounding areas.
+We take pride in providing safe organic removal services to help protect nature's pollinators!

-Our Bee Vacuum System is custom made to gently vacuum the stinging insects as they come or go from their nest.
-Honeybees collected in this manner can be safely re-located to a waiting honeybee hive.
-Bumblebees are relocated to a bumblebox.
-Wasps and hornets are saved and released in a safe area to serve as natural pest removers for farmers crops, or their venom can be extracted for allergy treatments.
+Our Bee Vacuum System is custom-made to gently vacuum the stinging insects as they come or go from their nest.
+Honeybees collected this way can be safely relocated to a waiting honeybee hive.
+Bumblebees are relocated to a bumble-box.
+Wasps and hornets are saved and released in a safe area to serve as natural pest removers, or their venom can be extracted for allergy treatments.

 We remove swarms and nests across Seattle and the East Side, focusing on King County.
-We also serve areas in Kitsap County.
-If you are outside these coverage areas, please contact us as we may be able to accommodate your need.
+If you are outside these coverage areas, please contact us, as we may be able to accommodate your need.

-Bee’s Knees Apiaries has a team of beekeepers on call to remove bee and wasp nests from inside or outside your home or business at a time that is convenient for you.
+Bee’s Knees Apiaries has a dedicated team of bee removal experts ready to safely remove bee and wasp nests from inside or outside your home or business at your convenience.

 What Am I?